 Jeffrey’s Grocery is next on our awards’ list for the best menu design among some of the best restaurant websites we have seen.

-Close to 30% of visitors on your restaurant’s site are only interested in the menu you have to offer.
-Jeffrey’s simple text based menu and easy navigation are an algorithm favorite too.
+Close to 30% of visitors on your restaurant’s site are only interested in the menu items you have to offer.
+Jeffrey’s simple text based menu and easy navigation bar are an algorithm favorite too.
 The menu is sectioned by tabs and shows the different items without ever having to leave the menu page.